Eccenux/wikiploy-rollout-example/README.md

 5. Commit the changes.
 6. [Use wiki2git to download scripts](https://github.com/Eccenux/Wikiploy/blob/main/README.building%20your%20project.md#appendix-wiki2git).

 You could also start with wiki2git and then add files from `wikiploy-rollout-example`.
-It doesn't really matter.
+The order of commits doesn't really matter.
 When you push changes to GitHub, the changes will be sorted by date anyway.

 ## Preparing deployment